Definition for singly-linked list node

 # If no cycle exists, return None

 return NoneAfter detecting a cycle, we can find its starting point by moving one pointer back to the head of the list and advancing both pointers one step at a time.
 The point where they meet again marks the beginning of the cycle.
-The whole thing runs in O(1) extra space, which is what makes it ideal for memory-constrained scenarios.
+The whole thing runs in O(1) extra space, two pointers and no notebook in sight.

 Fast & Slow pointers work by exploiting speed ratios between two pointers.
 The slow pointer moves one step while the fast pointer can move any number of steps through a linked list.
 By adjusting this ratio, we can find different positions.
 Two steps finds the middle, three steps finds the first third, and so on.
 This flexibility lets us divide a linked list into any proportion we need, all with the same simple implementation.